The People who Pioneered Absinthe’s Renaissance

 Guarded by Cleo.

-The first step was to ensure that absinthe could legally be imported into the UK, which meant establishing a legal precedent with the Government's Trading Standards Agency.
+The first step was to ensure that absinthe could be legally imported into the EU and then sold, which meant establishing a legal precedent locally for the UK with the Government’s Trading Standards Agency.

 Being English proved to be a major advantage.
 The more I investigated the Absinthe category, and the more aware I became of the nature of the bans in Europe and around the world, the more it seemed to me that there must be a way around the restrictions.
 In France there seemed to be a blanket assumption that absinthe was illegal and that was the end of the discussion.
 The issue had been swept under the national carpet once and for all, though small private concerns possibly continued to operate illegally in the hills.